p-vernaeckt/p-vernaeckt.github.io/_posts/2022-09-12-Hyperfine.md

 ![hyperfine demo](https://camo.githubusercontent.com/88a0cb35f42e02e28b0433d4b5e0029e52e723d8feb8df753e1ed06a5161db56/68747470733a2f2f692e696d6775722e636f6d2f7a31394f5978452e676966)

-Hyperfine can handle program warm-up, multiple runs, parameters for your benchmarks and many more.
+Hyperfine can handle program warm-up, multiple runs, parameters for your benchmarks, cleanup and many more.
+It can even export its results in a JSON file!
 To me, the best alternative for `time`.

 Have fun!